Sound, Light & Frequency, 2026

 Remake, Call of Duty Black Ops: Cold War, Call of Duty Vanguard, Modern Warfare 3.

-In this video, Bryce and Brent not only do a shot-by-shot analysis of the new trailer for the Steven Spielberg film Disclosure Day, but they make the official announcement that Sound, Light and Frequency is coming out in early 2026.
+In this video, Bryce and Brent break down the new trailer for Steven Spielberg’s Disclosure Day with a shot-by-shot analysis, then make an official announcement of their own.
+Sound, Light & Frequency is coming in early 2026.

 Host, Executive Producer